-Foreign exchange risk arises from various currency exposures, primarily with respect to Pound Sterling and Euro investments and share issue proceeds.
+Foreign Exchange Risk arises from various currency exposures, primarily with respect to Sterling and Euro investments and share issue proceeds.
 The Company makes use of hedging techniques, as part of its risk management strategy, including but not limited to the use of forward exchange contracts to mitigate its exposure to this risk.
 These instruments involve market risk, credit risk, or both kinds of risks.
-Risks arise from the possible inability of counterparties to meet the terms of their contracts and from movement in currency and securities values and interest rates.
+Risks arise from the possible inability of counterparties to meet the terms of their contracts and from movement in currency and interest rates.